 Types of Brick

-Clay bricks are a type of brick that offers a cost-effective and sustainable option that needs little to no maintenance and you can also choose cement and lime as materials should you wish.
+Clay bricks are a type of brick that offers a cost-effective and sustainable option with little to no maintenance required.
+You can also choose cement and lime as materials should you wish.

 If you’re looking for a smooth finish then an extruded or wire-cut clay brick could be a good choice.
 The clay is extruded (pushed out) into a column.
 The column of clay is then wire-cut and, to keep it smooth, isn’t modified before drying and firing in the kiln.
 This is a more modern method of brick making.

 Soft mud bricks are made by dropping the clay into sand-coated moulds, which produce a sanded face with slight creases.
 This was originally done by hand but is now generally a machine-made process.